RayenBal/Wzbapp/README.md

 ## Viewing the frontend

 Open `frontend/index.html` in your browser.
-It allows selecting a model and fetching metrics, feature importance, residuals and predictions dynamically from the backend.
+The page uses Bootstrap and Chart.js to render metrics tables and interactive charts for feature importance, residuals and predictions.
+Select a model from the dropdown and press **Load Data** to visualise the results.